Ragin-LundF/bbd-cucumber-gherkin-lib/README.md

 ## REST
 The REST API steps can be prepared with some given steps.

+### JSON-Unit

+The library contains already two matchers:
+- `${json-unit.matches:isValidDate}` which checks, if the date can be a valid date by parsing it into date formats
+- `${json-unit.matches:isEqualToScenarioContext}create_id` which compares the content of the actual JSON to a variable in the ScenarioContext.
+  The context has to be set before with the [I store the string of the field "<field>" in the context "<context-id>" for later usage](#read-from-response-and-set-it-to-a-feature-context) sentence.

+There are more details about how to extend it at the [Extension of JSON Unit Matcher](#extension-of-json-unit-matcher) section.

 For the comparison of the results the library uses `JSON` files, which can be enhanced with [JSON Unit](https://github.com/lukas-krecan/JsonUnit) to validate dynamic responses with things like
 - Regex compare